SAP/fundamental-tools/tools/rfm/README.md

 $ cat BAPI_USER_GET_DETAIL.js
 ```

+### RFM Template

-The `rfmcall` output template starts with ABAP RFM parameters initialization, followed by RFM call.
+The RFM call template starts with ABAP RFM parameters initialization, followed by RFM call.

 - Optional parameters are commented out
-- Parameters of elementary type (variable) are initialized with a NodeJS number of string
+- RFM elementary parameters (variables) are initialized with a NodeJS number of string
-- Parameters of ABAP structure or table type are initialized with object `{}` or array `[]`.
+- RFM structure and table parameters are initialized with empty object `{}` or array `[]`
-  The structure name is provided in a comment, with the detailed field level initialization following below
+- The structure name is provided in a comment, with the detailed field level initialization following below
 - The name of conversion (ALPHA) exit, if relevant for certain parameter or field, is provided in a comment (see BAPICOMREM/LANGU below )

 ```js